Jerusalem photo projects

 Jerusalemites

-In this series I try to find out if Jaffa Street has been restored to its previous glory in the heart of the city and in the hearts of Jerusalemites, despite the serious concession to modernity the train has imposed on a city almost five thousand years old.
+In this series I try to inquire if the soul of Jaffa Street has been preserved in its previous glory, in the heart of the city and in the hearts of Jerusalemites, following the introduction of the light train, despite this far reaching concession to modernity in a city nearly five thousand years old.

 Jaffa Street - Jerusalem